 Alongside all other Corridor improvements, advocacy for the continued expansion of rail service and integration with the Boston's rapid rail network should be a focus of Corridor-related outreach.
-Progress can be made on many of the Corridor strategies without rail service improvement.
-However, all of the components of the Corridor Plan benefit from expanded and improved mobility options including enhanced rail service.
-Corridor advocacy has resulted in fares aligned with subway pricing.
-Transit advocacy for the Corridor should continue to focus on implementation of new train technology on the line, Diesel Multiple Units (DMU's) to enable more frequent train schedules and operation on the weekends.
+All of the components of the Corridor Plan benefit from expanded and improved mobility options including enhanced rail service.
+Corridor advocacy has resulted in fares aligned with subway pricing, but must be expanded to Readville.
+The fare to and from Readville remains at \$6.00 and is a deterrent to resident use and access to jobs and potential development near Readville.
+Transit advocacy for the

+Corridor should continue to focus on implementation of new train technology on the line, diesel multiple unit vehicles (DMU's), to enable more frequent schedules and operation on the weekends.
 The goal for the Corridor is to fully integrate operational characteristics with the rapid rail network of Boston.